codedge-llc/pigeon/docs/ADM Amazon Android.md

     Pigeon.ADM.push(n, on_response: fn(x) -> IO.inspect(x) end)
     ```

 2. Responses return a notification with an updated `:response` key.
    You could handle responses like so:

     ```elixir
     on_response_handler = fn(x) ->
       case x.response do
         :success ->
-          # Push successful, check to see if the registration ID changed
-          if !is_nil(notification.updated_registration_id) do
+          # Push successful
+          :ok
+        :update ->
+          new_reg_id = x.updated_registration_id
           # Update the registration ID in the database
-          end
         :invalid_registration_id ->
+          # Remove the bad ID from the database
+        :unregistered ->
           # Remove the bad ID from the database
         error ->
           # Handle other errors